Kamenets–Podolsky pocket: Condition of the 1st Panzer Army after the breakout

-At the time of the breakout and after it, the 1st Panzer Army emerged from the encirclement with greatly reduced combat effectiveness, in terms of both personnel and materiel, with all of its divisions afterwards being considered fit for limited defensive operations only or were no longer operational, as reported by army’s management department (Führungsabteilung), as well as subordinated corps’ and divisions.
+At the time of the breakout and after it, the 1st Panzer Army emerged from the encirclement with greatly reduced combat power, in terms of both personnel and materiel, with all of its divisions afterwards being considered fit for limited defensive operations only or were no longer operational, as reported by army’s management department (Führungsabteilung), as well as subordinated corps’ and divisions.

-At the end of 5 April 1944, that is, a day before the first contact would be re-established with the German relief forces, spearheaded by Paul Hausser’s II SS Panzer Corps that arrived from France, the war diary (Kriegstagebuch) of the 1st Panzer Army High Command reported the following condition of its divisions:
+At 14:50 on 5 April, one day before establishing first tenuous contact with the forward elements of Hausser’s II SS Panzer Corps that arrived from France, the 1st Panzer Army High Command reported the following condition of its divisions:

-Since the army leadership must expect the establishment of the connection with the Hausser Corps in the shortest possible time, it is concerned with the question of what tasks can still be assigned to the worn-out divisions of the 1st Panzer Army after connection with the SS Panzer Corps.
-The Army is therefore requesting from the corps groups the present condition of the divisions.

-In a radio message to the Army Group, the Army asks for instructions as to what further tasks will fall to the Hausser Corps after contact will be established and what tasks will be assigned to the Army.
-As a result of their material and personnel condition, the 1st, 68th, 75th, 82nd, 96th, 254th, 291st Infantry Divisions, 18th Artillery Division, Combat Groups of Leibstandarte SS Adolf Hitler, Das Reich and 11th Panzer Division are certainly no longer operational.
-Due to the loss of heavy weapons, artillery prime movers and large parts of the supply facilities, as well as low combat strengths [Gefechtsstärken], the other divisions are also only operational to a very limited extent and are in urgent need of rest and refitting before decisive new tasks.
+Due to their material and personnel condition, the following divisions are certainly no longer operational: 1st, 68th, 75th, 82nd, 96th, 254th, 291st Infantry Divisions, 18th Artillery Division, Combat Groups [Kampfgruppen] of the [1st SS Panzer Division] LSSAH, SS-Reich, 11th Panzer Division.
+The other divisions are also only operational to a very limited extent due to the loss of heavy weapons, artillery, motor vehicles and large parts of their supply facilities, as well as low combat strengths [Gefechtsstärken] and a severe reduction in the overall strength of formations, and are in urgent need of rest and refitting before taking on new decisive tasks.
+The condition of the divisions will be reported in detail later.

 The breakdown of the material and personnel condition of the 1st Panzer Army after the breakout is given below.